| Richard

 up a final short prayer and Haynes departed this

+world.
 An Account of Haynes' life, behaviour whilst

 under sentence and at the place of execution was